 So far, we have shown that the access channel to the heme edge change in solution by enlarging his rim compared to the crystal structure.
 But is it now possible for the substrate to reach the heme edge?
 Unfortunately, VA’s spontaneous (diffusive) entrance into the LiP active site access channel would require a timescale too long to be observed by a typical MD simulation.
 For this reason, we have used the docking method called Steered Molecular Dynamics (SMD) to accelerate this process.
 However, it is essential to point out that SMD provides only qualitative information on the docking process that is sufficient to assess energy barriers.
 Quantitative results would require calculating the potential mean force along the docking pathway, but this is computationally very expensive.

 The steered molecular dynamics (SMD) method is used to study different types of non-equilibrium processes: ligand binding and unbinding to proteins, domain motion, and protein folding.
 SMD docking provides a means to accelerate those processes by applying external forces that lower the energy barrier and drive the ligand to the active site in a nanosecond timescale.
 In this simulation, VA was pulled toward the iron.
 This was performed by applying a harmonic restraint between the benzylic carbon of VA and a point moving at constant velocity along a line connecting the carbon with the iron in the heme (see slide above).
-At starting VA molecule was positioned in front of the access channel by manual docking, replacing few overlapping water molecules.
+At starting VA molecule was positioned in front of the access channel by manual docking, replacing a few overlapping water molecules.
 After a preliminary minimization and equilibration procedure, in which VA molecule was kept at a fixed distance from the heme-iron atom, the SMD simulation was started.

 The length of the SMD simulation was 180 ps.
 The starting distance between the Fe and the VA benzylic C atom (C14) was 1.4 nm (see graph (a) on the slide), and the starting configuration is reported on the right side of the Figure.
 After 180 ps this distance decreases to 0.75 nm.
 The curve in graph (a) shows two steps in correspondence of 25 ps and 100 ps.
 The second step corresponds to a situation in which VA is close to the heme edge, as shown in graph (b), where the number of contacts of VA with heme atoms (within 0.4 nm) is reported.
 The value of the constraint force, graph (d), fluctuates around 0, indicating the presence of favourable interactions across the access channel.
 Finally, the lack of channel residues’ perturbation by the incoming VA molecule is shown in graph (b), where the number of contacts among the residues forming the access channel is reported.
 The number of contacts remains similar to that observed in the simulation.
 Thus, it would appear that VA could easily approach the heme edge up to a distance of 0.4 nm without disturbing the protein.
 The final configuration is reported on the right side of the slide.

 Glutamate synthases (GltS) are complex iron-sulfur flavoproteins that catalyze the reductive transfer of the L-glutamine (L-Gln) amide group to the (C2) carbon of 2-oxoglutarate (2-OG), yielding two molecules of L-glutamate (L-Glu).
-GltS are found in bacteria, yeast and plants where they form with glutamine synthetase, an essential pathway for ammonia assimilation, and fall in one of three classes: the bacterial NADPH-dependent GltS (NADPH-GltS), the plant-type ferredoxin-dependent species (Fd-GltS) and the eukaryotic NADH- dependent enzyme (NADH-GltS).
+GltS are found in bacteria, yeast, and plants where they form with glutamine synthetase, an essential pathway for ammonia assimilation, and fall in one of three classes: the bacterial NADPH-dependent GltS (NADPH-GltS), the plant-type ferredoxin-dependent species (Fd-GltS), and the eukaryotic NADH- dependent enzyme (NADH-GltS).

 Azospirillum Brasiliense GltS is the bacterial enzyme form prototype, which depends on NADPH as the physiological electron donor.
 The stable and catalytically active protomer of NADPH-GltS (subunit, 164.2 kDa; subunit, 52.3 kDa), contains one FAD (on the subunit) and one FMN (on the subunit) cofactors (see next slide) and three different iron-sulfur centres(see next slide).
 The subunit is responsible for glutamine binding and hydrolysis to yield the first L-glutamate product molecule and ammonia.
 Upon ammonia addition to the C(2) position of 2-Oxoglutarate, the resulting 2-iminoglutarate is reduced by FMN to yield the second molecule of L-glutamate.

 In the Glutamine Synthase, two active sites are present.
-A molecule of L-Glutamine bind to the AMD domain active site.
+A molecule of L-Glutamine binds to the AMD domain active site.
 As a molecule of 2-oxoglutarate binds the FMN binding domain active site, the hydrolysis reaction occurs, and a molecule of ammonia is released.
-Simultaneously (or before), the ammonia tunnel that passes through the centre domain enlarges the rim in the proximity of the AMD domain, allowing the ammonia to diffuse to the FMN active site.
+Simultaneously (or before), the ammonia tunnel that passes through the center domain enlarges the rim in the proximity of the AMD domain, allowing the ammonia to diffuse to the FMN active site.
 Here, the reaction with 2-oxoglutarate occurs with the formation of a molecule of 2-iminoglutarate.
-In the meantime, the FMN molecule is reduced by the iron-sulphur cluster and can chemically reduce imminoglutarate and form a molecule of L-glutamic acid.
+In the meantime, the FMN molecule is reduced by the iron-sulfur cluster and can chemically reduce imminoglutarate and form a molecule of L-glutamic acid.

 MD simulations were performed starting from the crystallographic coordinates of a-GltS A-chain (PDB code 1EA0 ).
 Two simulations were performed.
 In one simulation, the ligands present in the crystal structure were removed, and the free enzyme was simulated.
 In the other, an L-glutamine and a 2- oxoglutarate molecule were kept in their relative binding positions.